Cohomology Structures of A Poisson Algebra: II: Formal Deformations and deformation quantization

-In \cite[Section 6]{FGV}, a deformation theory for Leibniz pairs was introduced.
-As a special case of Leibniz pairs, formal deformations for a Poisson algebra were also mentioned there with less detail.
-We mention that for a Poisson algebra, the deformations as a Poisson algebra are different from the ones as a Leibniz pair.

-On the other hand, even for commutative Poisson algebras, the noncommutative version of deformation theory could be quite useful.
-For instance, Kontsevich's deformation quantization is explained as a special case of formal deformations in the noncommutative sense, and by using Poisson cohomology group we can give some necessary condition for the existence of deformation quantizations.
-In these reasons, we would give more details on Poisson algebra deformations here.
+In \cite[Section 6]{FGV}, a deformation theory for Poisson algebras has been developed.
+It is worth pointing out that, even for commutative Poisson algebras, the noncommutative version of deformation theory is quite useful.
+In fact, Kontsevich's deformation quantization is explained as a special case of formal deformations in the noncommutative sense, and by using Poisson cohomology group we can give some necessary condition for the existence of deformation quantization.